Pastoral Review

 REVIEW PROCESS

-5. The team leader will summarize the review and any directives in writing for the pastor coming out of the meeting and build these findings into the ongoing supervision of the pastor.
+7. The denominational leader will summarize the review results and any directives and provide those to the pastor.
+In coordination with the board chair, the results will be built into the ongoing supervision of the pastor.

-If in any event the pastor decides to resign or seek another assignment, this should be communicated to the team leader first who will then communicate with the governing board.
-Details regarding end of service will be negotiated by the team leader in conversation with the chair of the governing board.
+In the event the pastor decides to resign, this should be communicated to the denominational leader first who will then communicate it to the local church board.
+Details regarding end of service will be negotiated by the denominational leader in conversation with the chair of the board.

-Should the team leader at any point sense distress in the congregation regarding the pastor’s ministry, the team leader may choose to intervene and alter the process from the normal pattern in the interest of the long term health of the congregation.
+Should the denominational leader sense distress in the congregation regarding the pastor’s ministry, they may choose to intervene and alter the process from the normal pattern in the interest of the long-term health of the congregation.